US Journalist Detained In Myanmar - UrduPoint

 United States citizen and managing editor of Frontier Myanmar Danny Fenster was detained at Yangon International Airport, the outlet said in a statement on its verified Twitter account.

+The US State Department said it was "aware of reports" of the arrest.

+"We take seriously our responsibility to assist US citizens abroad, and are monitoring the situation," a spokesman said, while declining to provide further details for privacy reasons.

-Myanmar has been in uproar since the military seized power in a February 1 putsch, with near-daily protests and a nationwide civil disobedience movement.
+Myanmar has been in uproar since the military seized power in a February 1 coup, with near-daily protests and a nationwide civil disobedience movement.

 More than 800 people have been killed by the military, according to a local monitoring group.